-Salesforce Admin Average Salaries are a hot topic and for good reason.
+Want to find our your Salesforce Admin Average Salary?
 In an Ecosystem such as ours, growing at an insane rate, salaries can be a bit all over the place.
 There’s no doubt that Salesforce professionals are paid well: they carry out a core function within Salesforce implementations that allow businesses to cut costs and accelerate growth – but what is the correct figure, and how do you find this out?

 At SalesforceBen.com, we have been enabling Admins with these statistics for a number of years.
 Our latest Salary Infographic gives insight into the salaries for US & UK professionals across the core Salesforce job titles.
 But one single figure without context can be a bit misleading, a Salesforce Admin with one certification and one year’s experience vs. a Salesforce Admin with 1 certification and 5 year’s experience, will have very different salaries.